jmegner/KillTeamResources/README.md

 ## Gameplay Assistance

 * [kt-tac-ops](https://kt-tac-ops.com/) web app.
 Randomly choose your tac ops for play.
+You don't need to own the tac ops cards if you are happy with using this site.
 * [ktdash](https://ktdash.app/killteam.htm) web app.
 Build rosters.
 Browse factions, killteams, and operatives.
 Run games with CP/VP/TP and wound trackers.

 ## Tabletop Simulator (TTS)